quii/learn-go-with-tests/reading-files.md

 ## Refactor

-We have some repitition around scanning a line and then reading the text.
+We have repetition around scanning a line and then reading the text.
 We know we're going to do this operation at least one more time, it's a simple refactor to DRY up so let's start with that.

 ```go
 func newPost(postFile io.Reader) (Post, error) {